ZW-xjtlu/OmixM6A/README.md

 m6A_counts <- assays(m6A_se)$m6A[,1]
 total_counts <- assays(m6A_se)$Total[,1]

-# Apply OmixM6A to count vectors (fitting BBmix/beta-binomial mixture)
+# Apply OmixM6A to count vectors
+# By default fitting BBmix/beta-binomial mixture, the posterior prob corresponds to m6AConquer m6A probabilities
 result_df <- OmixM6A(m6A_counts, total_counts, method = "bbmix")

-# You can set method = "binomial" to reproduce the binomial test used by default in m6AConquer
+# You can set method = "binomial" to reproduce the binomial test BH adjusted p-values used by m6AConquer
 # result_df <- OmixM6A(m6A_counts, total_counts, method = "binomial")

 # Display the results